Is it safe to travel to Spain? Should I cancel my holiday?

-Is it safe to travel to Spain and should I cancel my holiday?
+Is it safe to travel to Spain and should I cancel my holiday after flooding disaster?

-Flooding has severly impacted the Valencia region, with more rain on the way in Castellón
+Flooding has severly impacted the Valencia region, with more rain on the way in the the southwest in Huelva

 Your support helps us to tell the story